AmazeeLabs/silverback-mono/packages/npm/@amazeelabs/recipes/recipes/add-drupal.ts.md

 RUN apk add --no-cache git imagemagick && \
   docker-php-ext-install intl && \
   docker-php-ext-enable intl && \
-  composer selfupdate --2 && \
-  composer config --global github-protocols https && \
+  composer config --global github-protocols https
-  composer global remove hirak/prestissimo

 # Initiate the whole monorepo for the case if Drupal will need something from
 # other yarn workspaces (e.g. CSS files for the editor).